 by Stephen M Edelson, Ph.D.
 Director, Center for the Study of Autism

-Many persons with autism, attention deficits (ADD & ADHD), learning disabilities (LD), and pervasive developmental disorders (PDD-NOS) have deficits in social cognition, the ability to think in ways necessary for appropriate social interaction.
+Many children with autism, attention deficits (ADD and ADHD), learning disabilities (LD), and pervasive developmental disorders (PDD-NOS) have deficits in social cognition, the ability to think in ways necessary for appropriate social interaction.

 As a result, they may not be able to anticipate what others will say or do in various social situations.
 This has been termed as a lack of “theory of mind,” or the ability to take the perspective of another person.

 An interesting technique, developed by Carol Gray, a consultant to students with autism in Michigan, helps individuals with autism “read” and understand social situations better.
 This approach presents appropriate social behaviors in the form of a story, which answer the “who,” “what,” “where,” “when,” and “why” questions necessary to interact appropriately.

 There are four types of sentences used in social stories, each with a specific purpose.

 Descriptive sentences describe social settings and what people do in particular social situations.
 An example is, “Children go to their classrooms where the teacher reads a story.”

 Directive sentences move a person toward a desired, appropriate social response.
 They state in positive terms what the desired behavior is.
 Directive sentences are used in conjunction with descriptive sentences.